 Social recruiting is no longer an innovative option — it’s a necessity.
 An overwhelming 92 percent of recruiters admitted to using social media to find candidates in the 2015 Jobvite Recruiter Nation Survey.
 In fact, only 4 percent said they definitely don’t use social recruiting, as the remaining 4 percent said they weren’t sure if they if they do or not.

-4) Companies Are Starting to Expect More From Financial Professionals
+4. Companies Are Expecting More From Financial Professionals

-If you’re trying to save money by offering employees free snacks in the breakroom instead of healthcare benefits, you’re probably not going to attract the best candidates.
+If you’re trying to save money by offering employees free snacks in the break room instead of healthcare as employee benefits, you’re probably not going to attract the best candidates.
 According to the Jobvite survey, 63 percent of new hires seek medical and dental insurance as a top priority, followed by a 401(k), which garnered 44 percent of the vote.